HandyF/HandyF/README.md

-## Saludos👋 bienvenido a mi perfil de GitHub
+## Saludos👋 bienvenido/a a mi perfil de GitHub.

 > [!NOTE]
 >